 If you have a moth orchid (Phalaenopsis), this will flower again more quickly if you cut the spike just above the third node from the base.

-Surround yourself with spectacular displays at Kew's Orchids Festival, get inspiration from a behind the scenes tour of the orchid nursery or share your love of exotic blooms by bringing your friends to our Kew After Hours: Orchids Festival event.
+Surround yourself with spectacular displays at Kew's Orchids Festival, get inspiration from a behind the scenes tour of the orchid nursery or share your love of exotic blooms by bringing your friends to our After Hours event.